-In accordance with the provisions of the Seismic Hazards Mapping Act, Article 10 of the California Code of Regulations (CGS Seismic Hazards Zonation Program), requires that site-specific geotechnical investigations be performed prior to permitting projects within Seismic Hazard Zones.
+In accordance with the provisions of the The Seismic Hazards Mapping Act and implementing regulations in California Code of Regulations Title 14, Division 2, Chapter 8, Subchapter 1, Article 10 require that a geotechnical report be prepared by a qualified registered civil engineer or certified engineering geologist when an undertaking in a Seismic Hazard Zone meets the Act's definition of a "project."
+Because the proposed project does not meet the definition of a "project" under the Seismic Hazards Mapping Act, the Applicant has proposed APM GEO-1 and APM GEO-2 committing to geotechnical studies that would address seismic hazards of the California Code of Regulations (CGS Seismic Hazards Zonation Program), requires that site specific geotechnical investigations be performed prior to permitting projects within Seismic Hazard Zones.
 The geotechnical report must be prepared by a registered civil engineer or certified engineering geologist having competence in the field of seismic hazard evaluation and mitigation.
-The geotechnical report must contain site-specific evaluations of the seismic hazard affecting the project and identify portions of the project site containing seismic hazards.
-The report must also identify any known off-site seismic hazards that could adversely affect the site in the event of an earthquake.
+The geotechnical report must contain site specific evaluations of the seismic hazard affecting the project and identify portions of the project site containing seismic hazards.
+The report must also identify any known off site seismic hazards that could adversely affect the site in the event of an earthquake.